-The Dreaded: The Space Pirates fear her above all else.
+The Dreaded: The Space Pirates probably tell their spawn stories of the 'Accursed Hunter' that stalks their kind.
+They fear and loathe her above all else.

-Early-Installment Weirdness: In the original Metroid, her aspect was... unusual at best.
+Early-Installment Weirdness: In the original Metroid, her aspect was unusual at best.
 Especially outside her suit where she has an almost bare outfit and has green hair when wearing the Varia Suit.
-When you play as her outside her suit, she can use majority of her suit's abilities including her...
-Morph Ball function.
+When you play as her outside her suit, she can use the majority of her suit's abilities including her Morph Ball function.

-Half-Human Hybrid: In the end, she's anywhere from as much 95% human to as little as 10%.
-For most of the series, she's mostly human with a little Chozo, but then Metroid: Fusion adds in Metroid.
-From there fans debate about whether exposure to X Parasites has messed up her genes further; Nintendo itself has been silent.
-The game shows the X Parasites were destroyed by her Metroid vaccine.
-Metroids eat life energy, not solid food, so she's not integrating absorbed X physically into herself... but its implied that the X she gets abilities from had them biologically, rather than mechanically, so fans still argue.
+Half-Human Hybrid: In the end, she's anywhere from as much as 95% human to as little as 10%.
+For most of the series, she's a human with Chozo traits that supersede human maximum potential, but then Fusion brings in the vaccine made from the infant Metroid Queen's stem-cells; which her unique organism adapts much in the same way her suit can adapt modular, alien technologies in order to fight of the infestation.
+From there, fans debate about whether exposure to absorbed X Parasites when recovering her arsenal has messed up her genes further; Nintendo itself has been silent on the matter.
+The game shows that the X Parasites were destroyed by her Metroid vaccine.
+Metroids eat life energy, not solid food, so she's not integrating absorbed X physically into herself, but its implied that the X she gets abilities from had them biologically, rather than mechanically, so fans understandably still argue.